Alcohol Detox Orange County

 Understanding Alcohol Abuse

 For a person who is partying too much and needs to cut down, the idea of detoxing is probably more about a change in behavior than anything else.
 Sure, coming back from a nasty hangover isn’t pleasant, but it only takes a few painful mornings for most people to begin to moderate their drinking.

-When partying becomes an everyday activity, or when a person has a compulsive need to drink, they should seek professional help.
-Alcohol use is so common in American culture that it is often difficult to tell when someone’s drinking crosses the line into alcohol abuse.
-When a person’s drinking escalates to the point where it causes them harm and negatively affects their life, it is diagnosed as Alcohol Abuse Disorder.
-It is difficult to discern exactly when a person becomes an alcoholic.
-Alcohol affects each person differently, and a person’s relationship with Alcohol is often more telling than the amount that they drink.
-However, there are some common warning signs that a person may have developed Alcohol Abuse Disorder.
+When partying and compulsively drinking becomes an everyday activity, they should seek professional help.
+Alcohol use is so every day in American culture that it is often difficult to tell when drinking crosses the line into alcohol abuse.
+When a person’s drinking escalates to the point where it causes them harm and negatively affects their life, it is diagnosed as Alcohol Use Disorder (AUD).

 - Blacking Out (short term memory loss from drinking)

 - Hangovers even when they didn’t drink the night before

 - Isolating from Family and Friends

 - Missing work or family obligations due to drinking